Panix-dev/The-Movie-DB-Application-with-Laravel/README.md

-# The Movie DB Application using Laravel and Laravel Livewire
+# The Movie DB App using Laravel and Laravel Livewire

 > An example of how to implement some of the new features of Laravel 7 like the HTTP Client and Blade Components